paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 2016—Subsec. (a)(1).
 Pub.
 L. 114–328 substituted “Coast Guard Authorization Act of 2016” for “Coast Guard Authorization Act of 2015”.

 #### Effective Date of 2016 Amendment
-Amendment by Pub.
-L. 114–328 effective as if included in the enactment of Pub.
-L. 114–120, see section 3503(e) of Pub.
-L. 114–328, set out as a note under [section 315 of this title](./chapter-003-composition-and-organization.md#section-315).
+Pub.
+L. 114–328, div.
+C, title XXXV, § 3503(e), Dec.
+23, 2016, 130 Stat.
+2775, provided that: “The amendments made by this section [amending this section, sections 315, 676a, and 2702 of this title, sections 3104, 4503, and 7510 of Title 46, Shipping, and provisions set out as a note under [section 1151 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1151&num=0&edition=prelim), Conservation] shall take effect as if included in the enactment of Public Law 114–120 [Feb.
+8, 2016].”